-- In a medium skillet, heat the olive oil over medium heat.
+- Start boiling the water for pasta.
+In a large skillet, heat the olive oil over medium heat.
 Once heated, add the cherry tomatoes.
-Cook for 1-2 minutes, then add then garlic, oregano, red pepper flakes, and basil.
+Cook for 1-2 minutes, then add then garlic, oregano, red pepper flakes, and chopped basil.

 - Reduce heat to medium-low and cook until tomatoes are blistered, stirring occasionally.
 This will take about 7-10 minutes.

 - While tomatoes are cooking, cook the pasta in a large pot until soft.
 Drain.